GerhardHH/e2u-json-object-editor/README.md

 A simple object editor based on JSON schema by [GerhardHH](https://github.com/GerhardHH)

+Click here to see [Demo and API](https://gerhardhh.github.io/e2u-json-object-editor/components/e2u-json-object-editor) on GitHub

 `e2u-json-object-editor` takes in a JSON schema of type object and builds a form, exposing a `value` property that represents an object described by the schema.
 JSON schema is defined here: http://json-schema.org/